Barlaam of Seminara

-Barlaam of Seminara (Bernardo Massari, as a layman), c.
-1290–1348, or Barlaam of Calabria (Βαρλαὰμ Καλαβρός) was a Basilian monk, theologian and humanistic scholar born in southern Italy.
+Barlaam of Seminara (Bernardo Massari, as a layman; c.
+1290 – 1348) or Barlaam of Calabria (Βαρλαὰμ Καλαβρός) was a Basilian monk, theologian and humanistic scholar born in southern Italy.
 He was a scholar and clergyman of the 14th century, as well as a humanist, philologist and theologian.

 When Gregorios Palamas defended Hesychasm (the Eastern Orthodox Church's mystical teaching on prayer), Barlaam accused him of heresy.
 Three Eastern Orthodox synods ruled against him and in Palamas's favor (two Councils of Sophia in June and August 1341, and a Council of Blachernae in 1351).

 Early life

-Barlaam was born in what is now the comune of Seminara, Calabria, in a Greek-speaking Eastern Orthodox environment.
+Barlaam was born Bernardo Massari in what is now the comune of Seminara, Calabria, in a Greek-speaking Eastern Orthodox environment.
 He was an ethnic Greek.